A Guide to Fire Kings

 Reading this Section

-Going forward we'll play various hands, step-by-step, to see the deck in action, using a sample deck list which you can find in the Extras section.
+Going forward, every play and combo showcased is performed using a sample deck list which you can find in the Extras section.

 It might look different from what you will ultimately build for yourself, but that's alright.
-For the bread-and-butter combos we included a list of required cards, so as long as your deck has those cards, you should be able to follow the combos.
+For the bread-and-butter patterns and combos we included a list of required cards, so as long as your deck has those cards, you should be able to perform the plays discussed here.

-We do recommend playing the combos out as you read them.
-Probably the easiest way is through a simulator - EDOPro was used to test these combos, and it lets you set the order of the cards in the deck, disable shuffling, and draw a specific number of cards.
+We do recommend playing everything out as you read this section.
+Probably the easiest way is through a simulator - EDOPro was used to test, perform and record these combos, as it lets you set the order of the cards in the deck, disable shuffling, and draw a specific number of cards - perfect for learning (and writing a guide!)

 You can also use other simulators, like Dueling Book or even Master Duel (if you have the time, patience and/or money to craft all the URs needed for the deck).